dreww/help.github.com/_posts/2012-03-07-linux-verify-ssh.markdown

       <span class="codeline">$ echo '<em>username</em>'<span>Outputs the text in the quotation marks.</span></span>
     </pre>

-    <p>Areas of yellow text represent your own personal info, repos, etc. If it is part of an input ($) line, you should replace it with your own info when you type it.
+    <p>Areas of yellow text represent your own personal info, repos, etc. If it is part of an input ($) line, you should replace your it with your own info when you type it.
 If it is part of output text, it is just for your reference.
 It will automatically show your own info in Terminal.</p>

     <p><strong>Good to know</strong>: There will be times when you type code, hit return, and all you are given is another prompt.
 Some actions that you execute in Terminal don&rsquo;t have any output.
 Don&rsquo;t worry, if there is ever a problem with your code, Terminal will let you know.</p>